 Here are a few DNS settings that I think you should consider adding:

-We have now successfully set up the Domain name configuration with our DigitalOcean Droplet.
+We have successfully set up the Domain name configuration with our DigitalOcean Droplet.

 Login into Droplet and Setup a LEMP Stack